History of the Chicago Cubs: 2003–2006: The Dusty Baker years

 Though Dusty Baker had led the team to 89 wins in 2004, a one-game improvement over 2003's near-pennant season, the expectations were loftier and the season was deemed a failure.
 This time, the fallout was decidedly unlovable.
-Questions were raised as to Baker's ability to handle the pitching staff, his constant juggling of the Cub lineup, and the vast number of costly injuries.
+Questions were raised as to Baker's ability to handle the pitching staff, his constant juggling of the Cubs lineup, and the vast number of costly injuries.
 Prior to the 2005 campaign, the Cubs finally managed to trade Sosa to the Baltimore Orioles for Jerry Hairston Jr. and Mike Fontenot.
 Months later, Sammy was one of a group of players (including Mark McGwire) who were asked to testify during an all-day, nationally televised hearing before the House Government Reform Committee about steroid use in baseball.

 Hendry pulled yet another shrewd move in the offseason, acquiring 2003 villain Derrek Lee for Hee-seop Choi, and Lee went on to have his best season, hitting .335 with 46 home runs and 107 RBIs.
 Ryan Dempster also had a good season, establishing himself as the team's closer with 33 saves in 35 save opportunities, but the team finished a disappointing fourth place at 79–83.
 Many key players that were expected to contribute to the team's success missed extended time due to injury, including Ramirez, Prior, Wood, and Garciaparra.
 Though many felt Baker had done a great job leading the team to what was nearly a .500 season, most of the media and fan base started to call for Baker's head due to what they saw as nonchalance and a failure to hold his players accountable.
-The crosstown rival White Sox's victory in the World Series over then-divisional rival Houston that year only rubbed salt in the Cubs fans' wounds.
+The crosstown rival Chicago White Sox's victory in the 2005 World Series over the Cubs' then-divisional rival Houston Astros that year only rubbed salt in the Cubs fans' wounds.